fusioncharts/dev_centre_docs/chart-guide/standard-charts/pareto-charts.md

 In this example, let's create a pareto 2D chart showcasing the late arrivals of the employee by their respective reported cause.
 The primary y-axis shows the number of occurrences of the employee per month whereas the secondary y-axis shows the cumulative percentage.

-To create a pareto chart in 2D, set the `type` attribute to `pareto2d`.
+To create a pareto chart in 2D follow the steps given below: set the `type` attribute to `pareto2d`.

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `pareto2d`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using `width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of pareto 2D chart .